AntaresSimulatorTeam/andromede-modeling-prototype/docs/user-guide/syntax.md

   forward shift operator of N timestamps.
 - **[t-N]** suffix: where N is any expression resolving to an integer (using only scalars and parameters), this is a backward shift operator of N timestamps.
-- **sum(X)** aggregator: where X is the time-dependent operand, this operator sums the operand on the whole optimization horizon.
+- **sum(X)** aggregator: where X is the time-dependent operand, this operator sums the operand on the whole optimisation horizon.
 - **sum(S ..
 E, X)** aggregator: where X is the time-dependent operand, this operator sums the operand between S and E ( included), where: